proxymaster356/Sympteller/README.md

         ```
         *(This assumes `app.py` is set up to serve `index3.html` as its root or a specific route.)*

+or Directly open the index3.html to get the view

 ---
 ## 🧠 Powered By
     🌐 Google Gemini 2.5